mindspore-ai/docs/docs/lite/docs/source_en/use/register_kernel.md

   const mindspore::Context *ctx)>;
 ```

 In this example, the operator instance creation function is implemented as follows.
 The function returns a `CustomAddKernel` class instance.
 This class is the user-defined operator class that inherits the `kernel::Kernel` class.
-For details about the implementation of this class, see [Operator Implementation](#operator-implementation).
+For details about the implementation of this class, see [Implementing Operators](#implementing-operators).
 In the function, in addition to transferring the function parameters to the constructor function of the `CustomAddKernel` class, a Boolean variable is also transferred.
 The variable is used to control whether the data type processed by the created `CustomAddKernel` instance is FLOAT32 or FLOAT16.

 ```cpp